-Students are expected to complete the 54-credit program requirement over 5 semesters of two academic years (22 months).
-Students will begin in August of Year 1 and continue through May of Year 2.
+Students are expected to complete the 54-credit program requirement over 5 semesters of two academic years (19 months).
+Students will begin in June of Year 1 (students with advanced standing may begin instead in August of Year 1) and continue through December of Year 2.
 Please see the suggested curriculum paths outlined above.
 (Students with advanced standing are expected to be able to complete program requirements in 4 semesters if they bypass 12-15 credits of the foundational courses.)

 Some students may require more time to complete the program due to unforeseen circumstances (e.g. illness/injury, loss of a loved one, etc.) that require temporary deferment in academic progress.
-The maximum time allowed to complete the program is 44 months, which is twice the standard length of the program.
+The maximum time allowed to complete the program is 38 months, which is twice the standard length of the program.
+Students that fail to complete the program within 38 months will be dismissed from the program.